GavinTheGreat19/FunProjects/BuckshotCounter/readMe.md

 ammo from the counter to further simulate the gun.
 This effectively allows you to play a very bare bones version of *Buckshot Roulette* in your browser.

 I hope you enjoy!

+P.S.
+I Recomend Using CTRL + Mouse Wheel to zoom out to fit the whole page.